cloudmesh-community/sp19-516-121/scala.md

 ### Classes

-Let's define a class callled person:
+Let us define a class callled person:

 :o: we do not use contractions.
 We use Let us ....